JHDatz/UnicodeProjects/Twitter Project/README.md

 The goal of this project is to create a computer program that can classify injury reports from twitter data in Baseball.
 The best model found during the 8-week course and competition was a pre-trained RoBERTa Neural Network.
-The long-term goal of this project is to collect all injury data possible for Baseball players so that a more direct analysis of the impact of injuries can be completed.
+The long-term goal of this project is to collect all injury data possible for sports players so that a more direct analysis of the impact of injuries can be completed.

 Among all applicants, this project won 1st place for its direct impact/inspiration